Ecohydraulics/telemac-helpers/README.md

 Instructions for installing Debian Linux as a virtual machine in Oracle's VirtualBox on Windows 10.

+### Why Debian Linux?
+Debian Linux is one of the most stable Linux distribution and is freely available to a broad public.
+Because of its stability, Debian is an ideal baseline for running numerical simulations that may last for days or even weeks.
+Of course, there are always other options and Debian is rather one of the best options than *the best option*.

 ### Get prerequisites

 > Estimated duration: 5-10 minutes.